 For opening account with Pepperstone, you need to follow below steps:

-Step 1) Register email: First of all you need to register your email and set a strong password in Account Registration page.
+Step 1) Register email: First of all you need to open the home page of the Pepperstone for registering your email and set a strong password in Account Registration page.

-Step 2) Fill your Personal Information: After registering your email, you need to enter your personal information.
-You also need to set your base currency from same page.
+Step 2) Fill your Personal Information: After registering your email, you need to enter your personal information like Account Types, Country of Residence, etc. You also need to set your base currency from same page.

-Step 3) Complete other details: Now you need to fill others details like leverage, account type by selecting it from drop down menus as shown in this below screenshot.
+Step 3) Complete other details: Now you need to fill others details like leverage, account type by selecting it from drop down menus.

 At last you will receive account setup complete message on the screen.
-You can check your email for more information of your account with them.
+You can check your registered email for more information of your trading account with them.

 Step 4) Account Verification: Before adding funds to your account for trading you need to verify your account by uploading the documents like ID proof such as Driving License, Passport and Address Proof like Electricity bill, Mobile Phone Postpaid Bill.